 - How we share information in a disaster relief situation

 If you are unconscious, we may go ahead and share your information if we believe it is in your best interest.
 We may also share your information to lessen a serious and imminent threat to health or safety.
-We will never share your information unless you give us permission for the following:

 - Marketing purposes